thiagoesteves/deployex/README.md

 Deployex acts as a central deployment runner, gathering crucial deployment data such as the current version and release package contents.
 The content of the release package enables it to run for a full deployment or a hot-upgrade.
 Meanwhile, on the development front, your CI/CD pipeline takes charge of crafting and updating packages for the target release.
 This integration ensures that Deployex is always equipped with the latest packages, ready to facilitate deployments.

-Deployex is currently used by [Calori Web Server](https://github.com/thiagoesteves/calori).
+Deployex is currently used by [Calori Web Server](https://github.com/thiagoesteves/calori) and you can check its [deployment](https://deployex.calori.com.br).

 ![Deployment Architecture](/docs/deployex.png)